 If you are unable to complete this online, please email us at email@example.com.
 Our club year begins in September and ends each June.
 New members are welcomed throughout the year.

 Not sure if you want to become a member just yet?
-Come out to one of our monthly dinners first.
-Click here for details on our monthly dinners.
+Attend one of our monthly events first.
+Click here for details on our monthly events.